ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 1. Go to [this GitHub site](https://github.com/Microsoft/m365-sample-connector-csharp-aspnet/releases).
 2. Under the latest release, click the **SampleConnector.zip** file.
 3. Save the ZIP file to a location on your local computer.
-You'll use this zip file to upload the source code for the Facebook connector to Azure in Step 4.
+You'll upload this zip file to Azure in Step 4.

 ## Step 2: Create an app in Azure Active Directory